Amin-Nadimy/Amin-Nadimy/README.md

         <!-- Start of new column data column 3 -->
         <td>
             <div align="center">
                 Carlisle 2005 Flood Event modelled with NN4PDEs.
-This model has 21 subdomains with varying resolutions.
+This model has 21 subdomains with non-uniform resolutions.
             </div>
         </td>
     </tr>